 - 1. Road Network dataset - 2.
 Gym and Fitness Facility Point Feature Layer for destinations - 3.
-Participants' Locations Point Feature Layer for origins - 4.
-Network Analyst Extension for ArcGIS 9.3.1 a.
-Navigate to the Business Analyst data
+Participants' Locations Point Feature Layer for origins

+4. Network Analyst Extension for ArcGIS 9.3.1

 Query and extract data for Restaurants according to specified NAICS codes from the Business Analyst InfoUSA data, if the restaurant layer is not already prepared.